gianlazz/Lazztech.Cloud/GianDevNotes.md

 ## Saturday, December 8, 2018
 #### Sprint 16, Get HackathonHandler Event Location Entry CRUD working

 To setup ef migrations:
 `Add-Migration initial`

+I removed postgresql db context and connection string setup that used the docker enviroment variable in place of just using the configuration.

+I need to register the LazztechContext with the ClientFacade startup.